taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

 Second, the `Stories` component receives the `stories` as props and renders for each story a `Story` component.
+You want to default to an empty array that the `Stories` component doesn't crash when the list of stories is null.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~